 Industry and stage agnostic

 At Equitise we consider ourselves industry and stage agnostic.
-That means we are open to all types of companies, from fintechs to gold mines, from pre-revenue to profitable.
-Each company is assessed on its merits, and our variety of capital raising instruments allows us to utilise the most appropriate method for a given company.
+That means we are open to all types of companies, from fintech to gold mining, from pre-revenue to profitable.
+Each company is assessed on its merits, and our variety of capital-raising instruments allows us to utilise the most appropriate method for a given company.

 Fair capital raising structure